12 Types of Technical Documentation +Examples (2021)

 1. Product Documentation

-Product documentation encompasses in-depth guides, manuals, and information that show users how a product should work or how to use a product.
+Product documentation encompasses in-depth guides, training manuals, and information that show users how a product should work or how to use a product.

 When most people say “technical documentation,” they are talking about product documentation.
 Product documents typically cover instructions and tutorials to help end-users accomplish a task.
 They include guides, illustrations, and reference sheets that cover: